KidPiano/LeetCode/Problems/0572_Subtree-of-Another-Tree/Explanation.md

 - <div><b>Time:</b> \(O(mn)\).
 In the worst case scenario, there are many duplicate values in s and t and we must check every node in t for every node in s.</div>
 - <div><b>Space:</b> \(O(m)\).
 Each recursive call takes up a stack frame, and the worst case scenario occurs when s is skewed.
 Imagine we are \(m-x\) recursive calls deep into isSubtree when isSameTree is called.
 It takes at most \(x+1\) recursive calls of isSameTree to reach a null child in s and verify that the current node is not t.
 Therefore, we will never use more than \(m+1\) stack frames.</div>

-## Approach 2: Brute Force Optimizations
+## Approach 2: Brute Force Optimization

 #### Complexity Analysis
 Let m = number of nodes in s